 When two people start drifting apart they stop socializing with their friends and relatives.
 But if you want to mend your broken marriage, hanging out with friends is important.
 It can serve as a reminder of how your relationship was when you were around them.

 Also, it could help you shed some of the inhibitions you have developed around each other.
-When you are laughing and hanging out with old friends then you could be yourself.
-Friends can be great support too in your journey to fix a broken relationship.
+When you are laughing and hanging out with old friends, you can truly be yourself.
+Friends can be a great support too in your journey to fix a broken relationship.

-Snigdha says, “When you’re working to rebuild your marriage, you must shun the thought-process of ‘why should I do this or that for my spouse’ when I’m not interested.
-For instance, if your spouse wants you to have dinner with their friends, don’t turn it down thinking ‘what’s in it for me’.
+Snigdha says, “When you’re working to rebuild your marriage, you must shun the thought-process of ‘why should I do this or that for my spouse when I’m not interested’.
+For instance, if your spouse wants you to have dinner with their friends, don’t turn it down thinking ‘what’s in it for me?’
 You have to acknowledge how much that gesture may mean to your partner.
-That’s where stretching one’s limitations comes into play.”
+That’s where stretching one’s limitations come into play.”

 Socializing also gives you an opportunity to dress up together, compliment each other, sit in the same car and travel to a destination together and enter a party as a couple.
 It could add that positivity that your relationship is currently lacking.